-13. The United States has also asked this Panel to reject any claims with respect to antidumping measures that were not specified in Japan's panel request because those measures were subsequent to that request.
+12. The United States has also asked this Panel to reject any claims with respect to antidumping measures that were not specified in Japan's panel request because those measures were subsequent to that request.
 Japan would like to include any and all subsequent administrative reviews that it believes are "closely connected" to the DSB's recommendations and rulings, including the 2006-07 administrative review of Ball Bearings from Japan.
-However, under Article 6.2 of the DSU, a panel request must identify the specific measures at issue, and under Article 7.1, the Panel's terms of reference are limited to those specific measures.
+However, under DSU Article 6.2, a panel request must identify the specific measures at issue, and under Article 7.1, the Panel's terms of reference are limited to those specific measures.
 Here, each determination that sets a margin of dumping for a defined period of time is separate and distinct.
 Under Article 6.2, Japan had to identify each such measure in its panel request.
 It did not and could not since the measures were not even in existence at the time of Japan's request for the establishment of this Panel.
-Indeed, Japan could not even know whether it would have wanted to make claims against a measure not yet in existence.
-Accordingly, these subsequent administrative reviews cannot be subject to this compliance proceeding because they were not in existence at the time of the Panel's establishment.11
+Accordingly, these subsequent administrative reviews cannot be subject to this compliance proceeding.